BDC Hamburger Icon

 Looking for more options?

-Salesforce’s Service Cloud is a sophisticated, feature-packed blend of inbound/outbound call center software and customer relationship management (CRM), with a focus on helping companies deliver world-class after-sales support.
+Salesforce’s Service Cloud is a sophisticated, feature-packed blend of inbound/outbound call center software and customer relationship management (CRM) designed to help companies deliver world-class after-sales support.
 Supervisors benefit from an advanced combination of training programs, live monitoring, sentiment analysis tools and more.
-Agents, on the other hand, get to use an intuitive system that helps them at every stage, from on-screen, artificial intelligence-driven reply prompts to “Next Best Step” suggestions.
-No other platform offers such a broad suite of workforce management and engagement tools, all designed to help your business deliver excellent customer service.
-Plus, no competitor comes close to Service Cloud in terms of native and third-party app functionality.
+Agents, meanwhile, get to use an intuitive system that helps them at every stage, from on-screen, artificial intelligence (AI)-driven reply prompts to “Next Best Step” suggestions.
+No other platform offers such a broad suite of workforce management and engagement tools, all built to help your business provide exceptional customer service.
+Plus, no competitor comes close to Service Cloud when it comes to built-in and third-party app functionality.

 Salesforce Service Cloud Editor's Rating: